When Susan Welch and her older brother went out for dinner shortly after her mother died, she did not expect anything unusual.

 Many folks who find out they are adopted or know they are adopted from an early age are eager to find out about their birth parents.
 It brings them a sense of peace, stability, and closure as well as answers questions about their past and identity.
 It does the same for birth mothers.

 Today, most infant adoptions within the United States are open.
-This means that birth mothers and adoptive parents maintain some kind of ongoing contact with adoptive parents through conference calls, email exchanges, or pictures and letters at birthdays and holidays.
+This means that birth mothers and adoptive parents maintain some kind of ongoing contact with adoptive parents through conference calls, email exchanges, or pictures and letters on birthdays and holidays.
 This contact helps birth mothers deal with grief and loss and allows older children especially to fill a void in their lives.

 If you do not know your birth parents and are searching, there are a few important steps you can take.